Lady Moyra Butler: Divorce and Second Marriage

-On 19 December 1947, Moyra's husband Charles sued her for divorce on the grounds that she had committed adultery with a Belgian Aristocrat, noted sculptor and Olympian Comte Guy van den Steen de Jehay "on the continent last summer".
+On 19 December 1947, Moyra's husband Charles sued her for divorce on the grounds that she had committed adultery with a Belgian Aristocrat, noted sculptor and Olympian Comte Guy van den Steen de Jehay during a holiday in Europe during the summer.
 Lady Moyra did not defend the suit, and a decree nisi was granted with costs against Count Guy van den Steen.
-Guy did not defend the suit of his own wife, Comtesse Marie-Estelle van den Steen de Jehay, who was granted a decree nisi for a divorce on the grounds of desertion on 25 May 1948.
+Guy did not defend the divorce suit of his own wife, Comtesse Marie-Estelle van den Steen de Jehay, who was granted a decree nisi for a divorce on the grounds of desertion on 25 May 1948.
 On 3 August 1948 Guy and Lady Moyra were married at the Chelsea Register Office London.
 Their only son Gerard van den Steen was born in London on 10 October 1949.

 Belgium

 During the 1940s, Count Guy van den Steen inherited his family's ancestral home, the Chateau de Jehay (Jehay-Bodegnée Castle).
 He reported that it was a 'dark, empty shell, surrounded by flat, uncultivated fields' at the time he came into possession of the Chateau.
 Lady Moyra and Count Guy moved into the Castle in 1950, and worked to restore the Chateau as a private residence; many Ormonde heirlooms continue to be held in the Chateau today.

 Lady Moyra and her son Gerard were photographed for the Tatler and Bystander, and appeared on 25 January 1956 in the publication.
 An accompanying article noted that Moyra and her second husband Guy owned two miniature-Chalets in Grindelwald, Switzerland, where they spent the winter season skiing and entertaining friends each year.